connervieira/Assassin/CONFIGURATION.md

     - This value can be set to the following options:
         - `mpg321` will use the MPG321 command line utility.
         - `playsound` will use Python's playsound library.
-- `sounds`
+- `sounds` contains settings related to how Assassin handles audio alerts.
     - This configuration value determines all of the sounds that Assassin is capable of using.
-    - Different sounds are triggered at different times.
+    - Different sounds are triggered by different events.
         - The `heartbeat` sound plays at the beginning of every cycle.
         - The `startup` sound is played when Assassin initially loads.
         - The `camera` sounds are played during a traffic camera alert.